Blog post

 Contextualize CAPA: Importance in Quality Management Systems

 A transformative case study exemplifying this is AVS Life Sciences' collaboration with a leading biotechnology company in San Francisco.
 In this instance, AVS assisted in upgrading their manufacturing space from a Biosafety Level 1 GMP facility to a Level 2 GMP facility.
-This project was completed on time and within budget, showcasing the effectiveness of strong CAPA processes in improving control and adherence.
+This project was completed on time and within budget, showcasing the effectiveness of in improving control and adherence.

 Notably, during the project, anomalies in test results were identified due to a technician's oversight regarding barcode scanner installations.
 This issue was resolved through the capa acronym process, leading to important lessons learned and enhancements in the QC laboratory team's practices.